guenchi/json/README.md

 key must be string.
-value may be string, number or symbols: true, false or null.
+value may be string, number or following symbols: true, false or null.

 ***json-ref***